Families under pressure

 Lifetime costs of severe disease and disability

 Several studies have brought it all together to compute the overall costs to families.
 The lifetime cost of caring for a child with severe autism and intellectual disability is estimated at $2.85M (adjusting for inflation), much of which is shouldered by the family.
-In fact, non-medical costs (including lost income of parents) for a child under 18 with a rare disease that falls on the family are estimated to be $46,000 per each year.
+In fact, non-medical costs (including lost income of parents) for a child under 18 with a rare disease are estimated to be $46,000 per each year.

 Juno Child Insurance is designed to support families like these so that a child’s disability or illness does not lead to severe financial strain on the family—and so that resources are available to help the child feel cared for and reach their full potential.
 The benefits are paid in cash so that families can have full flexibility on their use—whether to supplement income, hire additional help, or pay for specialized therapy.
 This flexibility supports the career aspirations of both parents, and combined with the support and guidance by our advocates, helps the whole family live healthier and happier lives.